Anaminus/airlift/README.md

   headers.
 If unspecified, the program will prompt the user to log in.
 - `--output PATH` is the directory to which files will be written.
 Defaults to the working directory.
-- `filename FORMAT` formats the name of written version files.
+- `--filename FORMAT` formats the name of written version files.
 - `--git` causes files to be written to a Git repository.
 Each version is written as a commit.
 - `--tag` causes each written commit to be tagged with the version number.